sofianemdm/StarkNet/README.md

 # ERC721 on StarkNet

+# Comment: Need to make an easier way to check the status of a deployed contract via voyager.
+It is easy to check the transaction hash and status directly agains the endpoint, but Voyager takes a long time to register the transaction so the hash is not searchable on voyager almost ever.

 ## Introduction

 Welcome!
 This is an automated workshop that will explain how to deploy an ERC721 token on StarkNet and customize it to perform specific functions.
 The ERC721 standard is described [here](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721).